Updated on January 24th, 2024 at 09:23 pm

 Wisconsin DUI Penalties are complicated and subject to change.
 As you would expect, the penalties increase significantly for each additional DUI offense you have on your record.
-Among the many possible penalties are: jail time; probation; fines; license suspension/revocation; mandatory alcohol assessment and treatment; installation of an ignition interlock device on your vehicle, or vehicle immobilization or forfeiture.
+Among the many possible penalties are: jail time; probation; fines; license suspension/revocation; mandatory Alcohol counseling and treatment; installation of an Ignition interlock device on your vehicle, or vehicle immobilization or forfeiture.

 Wisconsin DUI Penalties change drastically from county to county.
 For accurate information on the penalties you face if you have been charged with a Milwaukee or Germantown DUI, you should consult an experienced Milwaukee Wisconsin DUI attorney.

 First drunk driving offense

 Most people facing a first offense want to know if they will have to go to jail if convicted.
 The answer is no. A first offense is not a crime; it is a traffic violation.
 You cannot be sentenced to jail unless you had a passenger in your vehicle under the age of 16 at the time of the violation.
 If you did have a minor in the vehicle the charge will be elevated to a Misdemeanor.
 Your driver’s license will be suspended for six to nine months, but you will be eligible for an occupational driver’s license immediately.
 In addition, you will incur a variety of stiff financial penalties.
 An Ignition Interlock Device (IID) is not required for a first offense unless your blood alcohol concentration (BAC) is higher than .15.